 c) The Climbing Station managers decision is final.

-A climber’s scorecard must be returned to The Climbing Station before the end of each round for their score to be considered for inclusion in their Series total.
+A climber’s scorecard must be returned to The Climbing Station at the end of the day and at the end of each round for their score to be considered for inclusion in their Series total.

-After the two qualifiers, The Climbing Station shall invite a quota of climbers in each category with the highest scores who have also attended both qualifiers to compete in the Grand Final.
+After the two qualifiers, The Climbing Station shall invite a quota of climbers in each category with the highest scores the qualifiers to compete in the Grand Final.

-In the event that one or more climbers are unable to attend the Grand Final, The Climbing Station may choose to substitute the next eligible climber(s) in the category, as long as they have competed in both of the qualifiers.
+In the event that one or more climbers are unable to attend the Grand Final, The Climbing Station may choose to substitute the next eligible climber(s) in the category.

 Those that have qualified for the final will be asked to climb 3 routes.

-The fun category final will take place between 10.30am and 1.00pm (There will be a competitor briefing at 10am)
+The fun category final (male, female and junior) will take place between 10.30am and 1.00pm (There will be a competitor briefing at 10am)

 Prize giving for the fun will take place at 1.15pm

-The open category final will take place between 1.30pm and 5pm.
+The open category final (male, female and junior) will take place between 1.30pm and 5pm.
 (There will be a competitor briefing at 1.15pm)